Papr3ka/ZetaStack/README.md

-   importvar <file>         Imports a variable from a file time                     Times calculations globals                  Displays all defined functions and variables ; <Command>              Executes system command
+   importvar <file>         Imports a variable from a file time                     Times calculations globals                  Displays all defined functions and variables unit <unit>              Sets the unit to be used
+   ; <Command>              Executes system command
 ```